EMI-Group/evoxbench/README.md

 ---

 EvoXBench is a platfrom offering **instant benchmarking** of evolutionary multi-objective optimization (EMO) algorithms in neural architecture search (NAS), with ready to use test suites.
 It facilitates efficient performance assessments **with NO requirement of GPUs or PyTorch/TensorFlow**, enhancing accessibility for a broader range of research applications.
-It encompasses extensive test suites that cover a variety of datasets (CIFAR10, ImageNet, etc.), search spaces (NASBench101, NASBench201, NATS, DARTS, ResNet50, Transformer, MNV3, etc.), and hardware devices (Eyeriss, GPUs, Samsung Note10, etc.).
+It encompasses extensive test suites that cover a variety of datasets (CIFAR10, ImageNet, Cityscapes, etc.), search spaces (NASBench101, NASBench201, NATS, DARTS, ResNet50, Transformer, MNV3, MoSegNAS, etc.), and hardware devices (Eyeriss, GPUs, Samsung Note10, etc.).
 It provides a versatile interface **compatible with multiple programming languages** (Java, Matlab, Python, etc.).

 ---

 ## 📢 Latest News & Updates

-- EvoXBench has been updated to version **1.0.3**!
-This latest release addresses bugs in IN-1KMOP5, IN-1KMOP6, and the NB201 benchmark.
+- EvoXBench has been updated to version **1.0.4**!
+This latest release adds new test suite **CitySeg/MOP**.

-  If you're already onboard with EvoXBench, give this command a spin: `pip install evoxbench==1.0.3`.
+  If you're already onboard with EvoXBench, give this command a spin: `pip install evoxbench==1.0.4`.